raym2828/adv_mla_at3_experimentation/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-For running experiements for AT3
+For running experiements for AT3 Airfare Predictions.
+Various models were used including linear regression, XGBoost, Light GBM and Neural Network using Tensorflow.

 ## Project Organization